josephlijo/jsBoot/Learning/reactBoot/react-enterprise/README.md

 - Use `ignite generate-app` to create a Electrode React application
 - It will create the folder structure for our React app
 - Run `clap dev` to start the server

+## From scratch
+There are many cases to consider when creating an application:
+- The structure the folder and files should be organized for better maintainability
+- KISS and YAGNI should also be applied when including packages.
+Keep the dependency tree simple and eventually add up the needed.
+Also make sure not to include any packages that you don't need now.
+- Think before hand about CI/ CD, for example:
+    - Travis for build
+    - Docker for Deployment and delivery
+    - State management libraries - Redux, Mobx
+    - HTML, JavaScript, CSS preprocessors
+    - Module bundler - For example, webpack
+    - Task runners, execution - for example, xclap, grunt, gulp.